artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

 .. _authority-bioghist-access:

-AtoM, Authority records, Biographical histories, and Name access points
+AtoM, Authority records, Biographical histories, and Access points
 =======================================================================

 In AtoM, authority records are maintained separately from archival